-- Courses listed as a Skills courses cannot be used to satisfy a breadth requirement. - Courses listed as a Skills course can satisfy the field of study in addition to the Skills requirement. - DHP P203 Analytic Frameworks for International Public Policy Decisions may not be used to satisfy the DHP requirement. - EIB E213 Econometrics may be used to satisfy either the EIB divisional requirement or the Quantitative Reasoning requirement, but not both. - Equivalency does not constitute transfer credit; it does not entitle the student to count that course for credit; nor does it affect normal distribution requirements. - Self-designed fields are not allowed for the MGA degree. - MGA students may complete one (3.0 credits) independent study course.
+- Courses listed as a Skills courses cannot be used to satisfy a breadth requirement. - Courses listed as a Skills course satisfy the field of study elective in addition to the Skills requirement. - DHP P203 Analytic Frameworks for International Public Policy Decisions and DHP P207 GIS for International Applications may not be used to satisfy the DHP requirement. - EIB E213 Econometrics may be used to satisfy either the EIB divisional requirement or the Quantitative Reasoning requirement, but not both. - Equivalency does not constitute transfer credit; it does not entitle the student to count that course for credit; nor does it affect normal distribution requirements. - Self-designed fields are not allowed for the MGA degree. - MGA students may complete one (3.0 credits) independent study course.